TranTri1996/webpack-module-federation-demo/README.md

 ## How to use

-Run the following commands in the root directory.
+Run the following commands in the app1 directory and app2 directory.

 ```bash
 yarn